 The beautiful destination of Locarno is a gorgeous destination to spend a few days as a tourist, so some of these Locarno facts are well worth knowing before your visit.
 Locarno has lots on offer, with these facts sharing some unique things that you can learn from.

-Located on the northern side of Lago Maggiore, Locarno is part of the Ticino canton in Switzerland and easy to reach.
+Located on the northern side of Lake Maggiore, Locarno is part of the Ticino canton in Switzerland and easy to reach.
 Read on to see a list of Locarno facts!

 Since it’s the canton of Ticino, it gets around 2,300 hours of sunshine per year.
 So you can expect lots of tourists but also local Swiss enjoying their weekends and vacations here.